 Power to the 12-volt shore power reel is fed from a breaker on the 12-volt cockpit MDP panel.
 To retrieve or pay out cable from the reel, toggle the shore power reel switch up and down.
-The switch is located in the aft port area of the cockpit jut above the pull out shower sprayer.
+The switch is located in the aft starboard cockpit switch panel.